rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ```

 #### GET '/dishes/{dish_id}'
-- Retrieve a specified dish by dish_id from the dish collection.
+- Retrieves a specified dish by dish_id from the dish collection.
 - Requested arguments: **dish_id**
-- Return an object with matched dish and a successful message.
+- Returns an object with matched dish and a successful message.

 ##### Exmaple request:
 `GET /dishes/1`